…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 If possible, highlight passages from both Old and New Testaments.

-An example from the Bible helps demonstrate the point.
+Using an example from the Bible helps demonstrate truth in a real context.

 Be honest, .. authentic.